 - Cultural Neuroscience: focus on how our environment and our neurological system influence each other

 The ancient Egyptians thought the heart was where intelligence hid.
 The ancient Greeks started to suspect that the ‘culprit’ is the brain.
 Now we have confirmed the Greeks’ suspicions, but there’s so much more we still don’t understand.
-If you want to work in a field that will give you things to investigate your whole life, you’ll hit the jack pot with Neuroscience!
+If you want to work in a field that will give you things to investigate your whole life, you’ll hit the jack pot with a programme in Neuroscience!